Heze Shandong, China Travel Guide

 Heze is not an ideal layover destination.
 A 24-hour visit focuses solely on Caozhou Peony Garden (if in season) and a quick local meal.

-A weekend getaway (2-3 days) typically dedicates a day spent one to Caozhou Peony Garden, followed by urban exploration and local dinner.
-Day two might include Heze Institution or Heze Peony Garden, a local market, or an opera performance.
+A two-day trip getaway (2-3 days) typically dedicates a day spent one to Caozhou Peony Garden, followed by exploring the city and local dinner.
+Day two may have Heze Institution or Heze Peony Garden, a local market, or an opera performance.
 Day three involves departure or transfer to a nearby city.

 Start in Heze, visiting Sun Bin's Hometown and the Heze Museum for local context.